 The little girl took what her mother had given her and, carefully and excited, opened the bottle cap letting the criature fly freely.

 "Go, fly after your dreams, shiny firefly", repeated Prue aloud, as she had said that day and her mother used to tell her a lot of times before dying.

 "Prue!", shouted a thirteen-years-old Phoebe, running to the porch with a camera in her hands, "Prue, I need to take some pictures of bugs and stuff for biology class or I'll fail again, will you help me, please?
 Please!
-You're the best in this kind of things", she begged, making a puppy face.
+You're the best in these kind of things", she begged, making a puppy face.

 "Sure Phoebe, of course", she smiled, taking the camera, "What do we need to photograph?"

 "The first and most difficult, because we need to take it at night: a firefly", she explained, scratching her head somewhat complicated.